HogeTatu/UE4Plugin_WebApi/README.md

 * Wrapping HTTP module
 * Class defined in the API unit
 * Support OnStart, OnProgress, OnSuccessed, OnFailed, OnCompleted
-* PreFilter and PostFilter defined in the API unit
+* Multiple PreFilter and PostFilter processing

 ## What is PreFilter and PostFilter ?

 PreFilter and PostFilter is processing in communication before and after.
-This has become a generic making, such as can be used in a variety of Web API.
+This has become a generic making that can be used in a variety of Web API.

 ### What you can do in PreFilter